-Implementation ph ase(s) during reportin g pe riod (please tick > rele evant phase(s)) Pre-construction Construction 1 Operation ✓ Decommissioning
+Implementation phas se(s) during reportir ng pe riod (please tick v rele evant phase(s)) Pre-construction Construction 1 Operation 1 Decommissioning

-Audit Table for Statement addressed in this Statement of 2 Compliance is provided at Attachment: 3

-An audit table for the Statement addressed in this Statement of Compliance must be provided as Attachment 2 to this Statement of Compliance.
-The audit table must be prepared and maintained in accordance with the Department of Water and Environmental Regulation (DWER) Post Assessment Guideline for Preparing an Audit Table, as amended from time to time.
-The 'Status Column' of the audit table must accurately describe the compliance status of each implementation condition and/or procedure for the reporting period of this Statement of Compliance.
-The terms that may be used by the proponent in the 'Status Column' of the audit table are limited to the Compliance Status Terms listed and defined in Table 1 of Attachment 1.
+Audit Table for Statement addressed in this Statement of Compliance is provided at Attachment: 3 An audit table for the Statement addressed in this Statement of provided as Attachment 2 to this Statement of Compliance.
+The prepared and maintained in accordance with the Department of Wa Regulation (DWER) Post Assessment Guideline for Preparing an At from time to time.
+The 'Status Column' of the audit table must a compliance status of each implementation condition and/or proce- period of this Statement of Compliance.
+The terms that may be us the 'Status Column' of the audit table are limited to the Compliance 3 defined in Table 1 of Attachment 1. of Compliance must be the audit table must be dater and Environmental udit Table , as amended accurately describe the edure for the reporting sed by the proponent in Status Terms listed and

-Were all implementation conditions and/or procedures of the Statement co within the reporting period? (please tick ✓ the appropriate box) No (please proceed to Section 3) Yes (please proceed to Section 4) 1
+Were all implementation conditions and/or procedures of the Statement complied with within the reporting period? (please tick \checkmark the appropriate box) No (please proceed to Section 3) Yes (please proceed to Section 4) ~